Yatty1/relation-graph/README.md

 ## Relation Graph

-- data used is hidden as it is confidential.
+- The data used here is hidden as it is confidential.